spencerrais/currency_exchange/README.md

          OVER (PARTITION BY currency_symbol ORDER BY rate_date) AS streak_group
   FROM streak_flags
 ),
-positive_streaks AS
+-- MINs work because each day is an increase for the rate -- grab the streak length and add 1 for the initial day positive_streaks AS
 (
   SELECT currency_symbol, streak_group, COUNT(*) + 1 AS streak_length,